liujinda11/gluttons_A4/README.md

    · Classic Mode:
       Difficulty Levels: Easy, Medium, Hard
-      Features: Adjust movement speeds, score ratios, and number of enemies.
+      Features: Adjustable movement speeds, score ratios, and enemy counts.

    · Infinite Mode:
-      Description: Survive as long as possible with continuous enemy spawns.
-Aim for the highest score!
+      Description: Continuously evade enemies and aim for the highest score in an endless survival challenge.

-2. shop：
+2. Shop：

    Customize your snake with various skins available for purchase in the game shop to enhance your gaming experience.

-3. rank：
+3. Rankings：

    Check out the leaderboard to see top scores and compete with other players.

-4. setting：
+4. Settings：

-   Customize game settings such as sound level and background music.
+   Adjust game settings like sound level and background music.
 Settings are saved automatically.

-5. pause menu
+5. Pause Menu

    Pause the game at any time to view current scores or to restart/exit the game.

-Regardless of the original or new version, this is how you can run it on Ubuntu: In a command prompt.
+Installation (Ubuntu):

+   To run the game on Ubuntu, follow these steps in a command prompt:

+   1. Install Python:

-   1. Install python: sudo apt update sudo apt install python3
+      sudo apt update sudo

+      apt install python3

-   2. Install various packages:
+   2. Install Required Packages:

       pip install pygame